gemc/clas12Tags/README.md

 <br>

 > [!Caution]
-> This will set the environment variables `GEMC` (used by the perl API) and
+> This will set the environment variables `GEMC` (used by the perl API; `GEMC`/bin added to your path) and
 > `GEMC_DATA_DIR` (used by gemc to find the databases) to the /scigroup location.
 > Be careful:
 > 1) If you are testing specific perl API changes, point `GEMC` the cloned clas12Tags directory.
 > 2) If you are testing geometry changes using the clas12-config gcards,
 >    point `GEMC_DATA_DIR` the cloned clas12Tags directory.
-> 3) If you are testing changes within the geometry_source directory, you do not need to set any environment
+> 3) If you are testing changes within the geometry_source directory, you do not need to set any
 >    additional variables, as the detectors gcards load the local geometry database.
-> 4) If you're testing changes in gemc code, make sure to use the `gemc` executable in the `source`
+> 4) If you're testing changes in gemc code, make sure to use the `gemc` executable
->    directory of the cloned repositor, or the one installed in the `GEMC`/bin directory will be used instead.
+>    in the cloned repository, or the one installed in the `GEMC`/bin directory will be used instead.

 <br>